CoCalc Logo Icon

 ~~~~~~~~~~~~~~~~~~~~~~

-To finish this tutorial, let's talk about the very first function we
+To conclude this tutorial, let's examine the initial function we invoked:

-are responsible for the initial coordination step between each process.
+initialization methods responsible for the preliminary coordination step between each process.

-Those methods allow you to define how this coordination is done.
+These methods enable you to define how this coordination is accomplished.

-naturally more suitable than the others.
-In addition to the following
+suitable than others.
+In addition to the following sections, please refer to the `official

 **Environment Variable**